experimentAccount2/slpkg/README.rst

 Print dependencies status used by packages with command '$ slpkg deps-status' or drawing image map dependencies with additional option '--graph=[image]'.

+Manage .new configuration files with command 'slpkg new-config' like remove, overwrite, merge etc.

 If you have already downloaded the script and the source code you can build the package with the command '$ slpkg <script.tar.gz> <sources>'.